Skjold Class Missile Fast Patrol Boats, Norway

 The Skjold Class missile fast patrol boat is characterised by its speed, reduced signatures, small size with heavy weapon load and its littoral combat capability.
 The Skjold ('shield') has an air-cushioned catamaran hull (surface effect) which, with waterjet propulsion, provides high speed and manoeuvrability.

-The other five hulls are: Storm (P961), Skudd (P962), Steil (P963, launched January 2008), Glimt (P964), Gnist (P965).
-Storm (P961) was launched in November 2006 and began sea trials in January 2008.
+The other five hulls are: Storm (P961), Skudd (P962), Steil (P963, launched January 2008), Glimt (P964) and Gnist (P965).
+Storm (P961) was launched in November 2006 and started sea trials in January 2008.

-In September 2002, the ship completed a 13-month deployment in the USA, allowing the US Navy to study the Skjold class concept.
+In September 2002, Skjold completed a 13-month deployment in the US, allowing the US Navy to study the Skjold Class concept.
 The ship participated in a series of naval exercises and a number of tests with US Navy research establishments NAVSEA and the Office of Naval Research.
-This was the result of a bilateral agreement in which the US Navy reviewed the Skjold capabilities and performance as part of their transformational activities including littoral combat ship (LCS) development.

 In September 2003, Skjold was temporarily decommissioned and returned to the Mandal shipyard for the upgrading of its propulsion system.
 The vessel began sea trials in November 2006, prior to recommissioning in mid-2008.
 Skjold has been redesignated as a trials platform.

 The second ship in class, Storm (P961), was delivered in September 2010.
 Skudd (P962) was delivered in October 2010.
-The fourth ship Steil (P963) was delivered in July 2011.
+Steil (P963) was delivered in June 2011.
+The fifth ship in the class, Glimt (P964), was handed over to the Royal Norwegian Navy in March 2012.
+The last ship in class, Gnist (P965), was delivered to the Royal Norwegian Navy in November 2012.

 An important capability of the Skjold is its covert operational capability in littoral warfare, particularly in using Norway's coastal topography with its islands and fjords, to carry out surveillance and engage hostile forces from a close distance while remaining undetected.